rtrounday/census-ray/README.md

 # census-ray

-New repo with my changes
+I decided to create a new repo with my changes since I was not sure I was successful in merging my changes to Nicole's master branch.